f5devcentral/f5xc-dns-demoguide/README.rst

 1) Add a DNS Zone and​ give it a name, based on the site or apps domain
 2) Set up the zone type as a 'Primary DNS Configuration'
-3) Create the appropriate resource records, for example, A, AAAA, CNAME, ALIAS etc.
+3) Create the appropriate resource records, for example, MX or TXT etc.

 **Step by Step Process**: